Tasks Required of Accepted Students

 Taking Care of Business

 The checklist outlines the tasks you need to complete this summer, associated deadlines, and approximate dates you will receive communications from various offices.
 Generally, you will receive email notifications 1 - 2 weeks prior to deadlines.

 Online Tasks Via the MyESF Portal

-The MyESF portal is the place where students manage most important business from application to graduation.
+The MyESF portal is where students manage most important business from application to graduation.
 Once you establish your account, MyESF will automatically present exactly the right menu of services to match your status, whether you are a prospective, accepted, new or current student.

 Accepted students preparing to enter in fall or winter must complete several tasks using MyESF.
 All of the following may be handled online: